 What is prosciutto?

-Difference between prosciutto and pancetta
+What’s the difference between prosciutto and pancetta?

 You may have also heard of pancetta and wondering what the difference is between these two Italian meats.